CONTEST INFORMATION (posted 2/19/25)

 http://gvlabs.com/festivalmanager/ossaa/src/schedule_display.php?contest=27&audience=public&uid=-1

 To see Jenks High School performances only, select Scott Hillock at the top for View by Director and the schedule for Jenks will appear.
-This year, all our entries are in the afternoon between 1:00pm and 5:00pm.
+This year, all our entries are in the morning between 7:55am and 12:00pm.
 It is recommended that students arrive at least an hour before their first performance and allow plenty of time for warm-up, tuning, coordination of personnel and any travel time.

 This schedule is also posted on the board in the band room.